lvivier/luke.vivier.ca/src/wintersmith-with-wercker.md

 ---
 title: Deploy anything to GitHub Pages with wercker
+collection: articles
 template: article.jade
 date: 2013-07-30
-summary:
+---

 GitHub Pages is ideal for hosting project sites and personal blogs.
 In terms of publishing tools, support is limited to Jekyll, or plain static HTML.
 If Jekyll doesn’t cut it for you, then you gotta do it custom.
-Enter wercker.
----

-GitHub Pages is ideal for hosting project sites and personal blogs.
-In terms of publishing tools, support is limited to Jekyll, or plain static HTML.
-If Jekyll doesn’t cut it for you, then you gotta do it *custom*.
 Enter wercker.

 [Wercker](http://wercker.com/) is a hosted continuous integration and deployment platform that allows you to set up custom test and deploy pipelines for all your projects.
 It integrates with GitHub, and supports ruby, python, and node apps with minimal configuration.